NASA-IMPACT/admg-backend/adr/0002-GCMD Sync Design Process.md

 ## Project Considerations
 + **New members.** New Development Seed members working on this — Heidi and John.
-+ **Cross-project sharing.** Other NASA Impact Teams will potentially want to reuse aspects of this solution because GCMD syncs are going to affect other projects.
++ **Cross-project sharing.** Other NASA IMPACT Teams will potentially want to reuse aspects of this solution because GCMD syncs are going to affect other projects.

 ## Decision Drivers
 + **Scope** - Working within the existing maintenance interface as of today and not redesigning broader aspects of the MI beyond what’s needed for GCMD.